 Some existing norms and rules were challenged at the household and community levels.
 The norm of household heads being the target of interventions changed, with women being the target and the majority beneficiaries of this intervention.
+Women's involvement in the intervention increased their asset base intervention.
 Women's involvement in the intervention increased their asset base (SR as a resource), challenging the rule where men were the main owners of resources.
 Hitherto, in the area of health care women only reported cases of sickness of SR to the men, who sought for solution.
-With this intervention, more women moved out to seek solution to health problems of SR. Also, female CLW begun to deliver health care to SR belonging to female and male community members.
+With this intervention, more sickness of SR to the men, who sought for solution.
+With this intervention, more women moved out to seek solution to health problems of SR. Also, female CLW women moved out to seek solution to health problems of SR. Also, female CLW were members.
+Both farmers and small ruminant traders were assured of regular market members.
 Both farmers and small ruminant traders were assured of regular market for theirt SR.

 From the fore going, the study showed that rules and norms in institutions (household, market communities and state) were subject to change.
 However, some practices such as men selling and purchasing SR remained unchanged.
-Overall, the rules and regulations introduced by the state resulted in TUDRIDEP also following up with certain rules and regulations that positively affected resource distribution (SR) in households and community.
-This resulted in increased income for women.
-Although, not every norm changed, the study showed that institutions were not separate entities, but related to one another; that institutions were subject to change and that a change in one institution affected the others; confirming the interrelatedness of institutions.
+Overall, the rules and regulations introduced by the state resulted in TUDRIDEP Overall, the rules and regulations that positively affected also following up with certain rules and regulations that positively affected also following up with certain rules and community.
+This resulted in resource distribution (SR) in households and community.

+showed that institutions were not separate entities, but related to one another; that institutions were subject to change and that a change in one institution affected the others; confirming the interrelatedness of institutions.
 Therefore, the second myth that Kabeer challenged, that institutions were separate entities and that a change in one of them would not affect the others was debunked by this study.
 The next section gives a summary of the findings, conclusions and recommendations and suggestions for future research.